Program Details

 Fellowship Curriculum

-Fellowship end-of-year gathering June 2021
+Fellowship end-of-year gathering

 Fellows complete an MPH or PhD in Population Health, Maternal and Child Health, Health Policy and Management, Epidemiology, or a related discipline in UNC’s Gillings School of Global Public Health.
 Fellows complete and publish several significant research projects and present their work at national meetings.
-First and second year fellows are expected to participate in seminars and courses offered by the School of Medicine’s NC TraCS Education and Workforce Development emphasizing research methods, decision sciences, professional writing, research grant preparation, and professional development.
+First and second year fellows are expected to participate in seminars and courses offered by the School of Medicine’s NC TraCS Training and Career Development emphasizing research methods, decision sciences, professional writing, research grant preparation, and professional development.

-Primary care fellows also participate in weekly seminars where they receive feedback from peers and faculty on their current research ideas, proposals, project methodological approaches, papers and presentations.
+Primary care fellows also participate in regular seminars where they receive feedback from peers and faculty on their current research ideas, proposals, project methodological approaches, papers and presentations.
 Other fellowship programs at UNC provide opportunities for interaction and collaboration.
 In their final year fellows are expected to apply for academic appointments and seek independent grant funding to help them transition into their first faculty positions.

 Advisors and Mentors